 Refreshing Our Collection of Comfy Dog Beds

-Our old DIY waterproof fitted dog bed covers have been fantastic, but after several years of hard wear under paws and claws, shuffling around indoors and outdoors, and ferrying through our move, they were rather worn.
-Pretty doggone great durability though, especially considering they were made with clearance bin table cloths..
+Our old DIY waterproof fitted dog bed covers have been fantastic.
+But after several years of hard wear under paws and claws, shuffling around indoors and outdoors, and ferrying through our move, they were rather worn.
+Pretty doggone great durability though, especially considering they were made with cheap clearance bin tablecloths.
+More critical than just looking shabby though, the old scratched covers had compromised water resistance.
+With senior Oli’s bladder issues, that’s extra important to us.

-More important than just looking a bit shabby, the scratched and worn covers had compromised their water resistance.
-With senior Oli’s bladder issues, water resistance is extra important to use these days!
-In addition to the old beds, I also had foam offcuts from making our fitted window seat and other projects that could be put to good use if covered.
-DIY fitted dog bed cover making was added to my to-do list and I watched for fabric sales.
-I bought durable outdoor fabric in my go-to shades of grey, black, and white to coordinate with the rest of our home.
-Time to sew.
-And then snuggle.
+In addition to foam inserts from our old beds, I had foam offcuts from making our window seat and other projects that could be put to good use, if covered.
+Making DIY fitted dog bed covers was added to my to-do list.
+I watched for fabric sales and I bought durable outdoor fabric in my go-to shades of grey, black, and white to coordinate with the rest of our home.
+Time to sew some dog beds.
+And then snuggle, of course.

 DIY Dog Bed Supplies and Materials

-The inexpensive DIY dog bed inserts were made from foam pieces cut from a mattress.
-Two were reused from the old dog beds, and a third was created by joining two smaller pieces of foam left over from our window seat cushion.
+Anything comfy is fair game for dog bed cushion materials, but rectangular foam inserts are great for box cushions.
+The inexpensive dog bed inserts used inside our DIY fitted dog bed covers were made with foam pieces cut from a mattress.
+Two were reused from the old dog beds, and a third was created by joining two smaller pieces of foam left over from our window seat.
 It was my first time attempting to join foam.
 Instead of buying special adhesives, I used the low-temp hot glue method.
-It takes a little patience to work the foam incrementally together, but it worked very well and I can’t even feel it in the finished bed.
+It takes a little patience to join the foam incrementally together, but worked nicely.
+I can’t even feel it in the finished bed.

 To make a similar DIY fitted dog bed cover, you will need: